-There are many nonsurgical treatments for shoulder osteoarthritis that can be done at home.
-Different types of therapeutic injections and surgeries are also available.
+There are nonsurgical treatment options for shoulder osteoarthritis that can be done at home.
+Additionally, therapeutic injections and surgeries are also available.

-Ankle osteoarthritis involves the loss of cartilage.
-The loss of cartilage can lead to other changes, such as inflammation and alterations to the bones, that cause ankle pain.
+Ankle osteoarthritis involves the loss of cartilage, which can lead to other changes that cause ankle pain such as inflammation and alterations to the bones.

-Hip osteoarthritis is the third most common type of osteoarthritis, and can affect daily activities.
-Pain can develop from changes in the hip’s cartilage, bone, and other soft tissues.
+Hip osteoarthritis can affect daily activities, with pain originating in changes in the hip’s cartilage, bone, and other soft tissues.

 advertisement